 SMART 3.0 Program Details

-This page contains information on the current iteration of the Commonwealth's SMART solar incentive program (225 CMR 28.00).
+This page contains information on the current version of the Commonwealth's SMART solar incentive program (225 CMR 28.00) for solar installers and developers.
+On this page you will find resources to participate in SMART, current incentive rates and capacity, program implementation guidelines, and regulatory updates.

 Program Regulations

 On August 28th, 2025, DOER filed final regulations for the SMART 3.0 Program with the Secretary of State's Office, under 225 CMR 28.00.
 (See summary of program changes.)
-DOER also made a single redline edit to the existing regulation, 225 CMR 20.00.
+DOER also made a single redline edit to SMART 1.0 and 2.0 existing regulation, 225 CMR 20.00.
 The revised version of these regulations became effective upon publication in the Massachusetts Register on September 12, 2025.

 Tariff Proceeding